alanwatsonforster/glass/docs/src/usermanual/map.md

 - A to D: These are adaptations of the original four sheets from *Air Superiority*.

 - E to J: These are adaptations of the original six sheets from *Air Strike*.

 - K to N: These are adaptations of the original four sheets from *Eagles of the Gulf*, but sheet M currently does not have terrain features.
 Also, some of the roads in sheet N have been adjusted to match the other sheets.

-- O to X: These are ten new sheets, currently all land at level 0 with no other terrain features.
+- O to Z: These are twelve new sheets, currently all land at level 0 with no other terrain features.
 They are for future expansion.

-- Y and Z: These are two new sheets, identical to sheets A to D from *Air Superiority*.
-Scenario H-23 in *Air Strike* requires duplicates of sheets A and B; use these instead.

 Any number of first-generation sheets can be used at once.
 When arranged in an approximately square grid, twelve are 80 hexes wide by 75 hexes high (about 27 miles by 25 miles).
 Adding additional first-generation sheets to the implementation would be quite easy.